Hotel Noir

 Hotel Noir is a 2012 American crime film written and directed by Sebastian Gutiérrez.
 The film stars Carla Gugino and Rufus Sewell.
 The film was shot in color and processed as black and white.
 It was released via video on demand on October 9, 2012 in the United States.
-In 2016, the film was retitled City of Sin and re-released in color.
+In 2016, the film was re-released in color and retitled to City of Sin.

 Plot

 Los Angeles, 1958: a detective holes up in a downtown hotel awaiting killers to come get him.
 During the course of one night he will meet various occupants of the hotel and the truth of how he came to be in his present situation will be revealed.